 Aaron Prussian – Alaska Habitat Restoration Director

-Trout Unlimited offered to assist this project through the provision of salmon habitat data for many streams in northern Southeast Alaska.
-Trout Unlimited seeks to conserve and restore freshwater habitat for salmon and trout throughout the United States, and so are engaged in extensive habitat monitoring efforts.
+Trout Unlimited (TU) offered to assist this project through the provision of salmon habitat data for many streams in northern Southeast Alaska.
+Trout Unlimited is a major national organization that seeks to conserve and restore freshwater habitat for salmon and trout throughout the United States, and so is engaged in extensive habitat monitoring efforts, outreach, and related activities.
+Thomas Quinn is a Life Member of TU and will follow up on this contact.

 Sitka Tribe of Alaska (STA)